beefsaus/Geigermullerteller/README.md

 Switching pages:
-The bottem button is used to switch pages.
+The bottom button is used to switch pages.
 Internally this is GPIO 37.

 Battery voltage:
 Measured using the internal ADC of the ESP32 which is wired to GPIO35 internally.